10 Unforgettable Day Trips from Chicago

 For another of the best Chicago road trips, head about an hour and 40 minutes outside of the city to Anderson Japanese Gardens.
 You can walk down the quiet, peaceful trails and see the gardens John Anderson and Hoichi Kurisu designed.

 You can also take a guided tour.
-The guides can tell you more about the plants and how the garden was designed.
+The guides can tell you more about the plants and the garden’s design.

-Open since 1978, the gardens were designed using different plants, water, and stones to provide a more authentic Japanese garden feeling.
+Open in 1978, the gardens were designed using different plants, water, and stones to provide a more authentic Japanese garden feeling.

 The Anderson Japanese Gardens are located at 318 Spring Creek Rd, Rockford, IL 61107, United States.
 Hours vary by season, and they are closed during the winter months.
 Tickets are $11.